 - herbaceous and woody ornamentals

 Then in 2015 I completed 50 volunteer hours.
 One of my favorite experiences was working the Q&A booth at the Crocker Park Farmer’s Market in Westlake, Ohio.
-I hope to do this again this summer!
+I try to work the booth a few times every summer now as a Master Gardener Ohio.

-In order to maintain my status as a Master Gardener I will complete at least 20 more volunteer hours each calendar year, along with 10 hours of continuing education (basically more classroom experience).
+In order to maintain my status as a Master Gardener I will complete at least 20 more volunteer hours each calendar year (this number has now increased to 25 hours per year starting in 2019), along with 10 hours of continuing education (basically more classroom experience).
 This allows me to give back to the community and continue to stay up-to-date on gardening best practices.

 Becoming a Master Gardener was something I always wanted to do, but I never thought I would complete the program at such a young age.
 It really helped that in 2014 the program was reworked so that class was held in the evening, which was more accommodating for working adults.
 Having this certification not only helps satisfy my personal goals, but also allows me to keep learning about a topic I also write about professionally.